simjega/nupic.tools/README.md

 Server for tooling around a development process that ensures the `master` branch is always green, without the need for a development branch.
 This is being used to support the [development process](https://github.com/numenta/nupic/wiki/Developer-Workflow) of the [NuPIC](http://github.com/numenta/nupic) project, but it is generalized enough to be used for any project.

-This server registers a web hook URL with github when it starts up (if it doesn't already exist) and gets notified on pull requests and status changes on the repository specified in the [configuration](#configuration).
-When pull requests or SHA status updates are received, it runs validators against the SHAs.
+This server registers a web hook URL with github when it starts up (if it doesn't already exist) and gets notified on pull requests and status changes on the repositories specified in the [configuration](#configuration).
+When pull requests or SHA status updates are received, it runs [validators](#validators) against the SHAs.

 It can be configured to monitor many github repositories.